MRC 0406−244

 MRC 0406−244 also known as TN J0408−2418, is a radio galaxy producing an astrophysical jet, located in the constellation of Eridanus.
 At its redshift of 2.44, it is roughly ten billion light years from Earth.

 Characteristics

 MRC 0406−244 is one of the most powerful radio galaxies known date-to-date; it was studied extensively by the MRC/1 Jy radio source survey.
-MRC 0406−244 is also classified a Seyfert type 2 galaxy, with a complex morphology featuring several components, including a point source with an extended nebular and continuum emission.
+MRC 0406−244 is also classified a Seyfert type 2 galaxy, with a complex morphology with multiple components; of which among them is a point source.
 Moreover, it contains an ultra-deep spectrum radio source (USS).